 WELCOME . . .

-. . . to my website, where I post artwork, photos and a blog page that features my "Wild Garden" column from the Bloomington Herald-Times "Homes" section.
+. . . to my website, where I post artwork, photos and a blog page that features my past "Wild Garden" columns from the Bloomington

 If you'd like to subscribe to the blog, I've added a button at the foot of each page.

-Locally, you can purchase my original artwork, as well as prints, notecards, and Wake Up Woods at Hoosier Artist Gallery, a cooperative of local artists and artisans in Nashville, Brown County, Indiana.
-I also sell notecards at Bloomingfoods East in Bloomington, IN, and at T.C.
+Locally, you can purchase my notecards at Bloomingfoods East in Bloomington, IN, and at T.C.
 Steele State Historic Site between Nashville and Bloomington in Belmont, IN.
 Notecards may also be purchased from my Yellowwood Studio Etsy site.
+Or contact me through this website.

 Thank you and kind regards -GH